what is macular degeneration?

 - Researchers are exploring the effects that gene-based treatment strategies may have on slowing some forms of retinal degeneration.

 Patients with macular degeneration should check the vision in each eye every day with a grid to make sure vision is not deteriorating.
 Dr. Sondheimer will give you a grid when you see him for an examination.
 Patients with macular degeneration should use vitamins for their vision.
 Experienced ophthalmologist Dr. Sondheimer will recommend the best vitamin therapy for you.

 Schedule a consultation

-If you would like more information about macular degeneration, contact our office today!
+If you would like more information about macular degeneration, contact one of our North Suburban Chicago offices today!
 Call 847-677-2794 to schedule a consultation with top Chicago ophthalmologist Dr. Stuart Sondheimer.